Brad Carney, LCSW, MSW

 Therapist | Owner

-I’m a licensed therapist offering thoughtful, high-quality care for adults navigating anxiety, ADHD, burnout, identity exploration, and emotional overwhelm.
+I’m a licensed therapist offering thoughtful, high-quality care for adults navigating anxiety, depression, ADHD, burnout, relational difficulties and emotional overwhelm or numbness.
 Clients often describe me as warm, grounded, and real.
 I bring authenticity and humor into the room while staying deeply attuned to your emotional world.

-I specialize in working with gay men, LGBTQIA+ individuals, and others who’ve been told they’re “too much” or who feel disconnected from their sense of self.
-Whether you’re stuck in self-doubt, navigating a major life shift, or just don’t feel like you lately, therapy can help you reconnect, recalibrate, and heal.
+I specialize in working with gay men, LGBTQIA+ individuals, and others who’ve shown up for others constantly but lack showing up for themselves.
+I work well with individuals who are self-aware and the “over-thinkers”, as I help you get in better alignment with your emotions, wishes/goals, and your nervous system.
+Whether you’re stuck in self-doubt, navigating a major life shift, or just don’t feel like you lately, therapy with me can help you reconnect, recalibrate, and heal.

 My approach is trauma-informed, emotion-focused, and deeply personalized.
 I don’t believe in one-size-fits-all therapy.
 We’ll work at your pace, helping you build insight, deepen your self-understanding, and move toward the kind of life that feels more grounded, intentional, and alive.